 Here are just a few highlights from his distinguished career:

 His big plans while waiting for adoption are finishing his memoir and making more biscuits.

-The serious version: The Professor is blind.
+Joking aside, The Professor is blind.
 His former owners cast him out the door to fend for himself.
 A house cat all his life and unable to see, he is very fortunate a neighbor noticed him struggling in the front yard and called animal control.
 Professor's foster mom has fallen head over heels in love with him.
 She says he is the most wonderful creature and that he just melts for scratches and rubs.
 He purrs like a Mac truck, drools with pleasure, and even snores when he sleeps.
-As if that wasn't enough sadness for one old cat's story, we've recently learned that the Professor is in the early stages of kidney failure.
-He's on supplements and a low protein special diet to support his kidney function, in addition to some special things to stimulate his appetite and help him keep some weight on his old frail bones.
-We are sad to say that the Prof won't recover from this, BUT we have no way of knowing how much time he has left...could be months or could be many years.
-We are keeping a close eye on his energy levels, his appetite, and his blood chemistry to make sure he's comfortable.
+Though The Professor is now in a happy, loving home, his struggles aren't over.
+He's in the early stages of kidney failure, which requires daily medication, supplements, and a special low-protein special diet.
+Sadly, the vet says there is no cure for The Professor.
+All we can do is keep him comfortable during his senior feline years But he continues to amaze us with his ability to fight the good fight.
+Since he began treatment, his kidneys are improving, he's gaining weight, and his energy is up.
 In conjunction with his foster mom, we've decided to leave him as available for adoption, despite his disease.
 He still may have years left and he still shows great zest for life.
-We think there may be someone out there who's right for him...but if not, PP has a wonderful fospice (that's hospice foster) home until the end.
-This guy, albeit in his fall/winter years and without sight, is one remarkable cat.
-You'd be lucky to have him as your own...and he's hoping he's lucky enough to find YOU, that one special person out there who is destined to become The Professor's Headmaster!
+We think there may be someone out there who's right for him...but if not, our guy has a wonderful fospice (that's hospice foster) home until the end.

 Your message has been sent to St. Francis Animal Protection Society.